onesaitplatform/onesaitplatform-revolution-aut-2/devops/build-deploy/docker/nginx-aut2/README.md

 ## Goodies

 This tool is integrated in the onesite-platform with a simple GUI that will simplify the procedure.
-(WIP)